LindomarJunior27/calc-js/README.md

 # calc-js
-A project of a calculator, using HTML, CSS e Javascript.
+A project of a calculator, using HTML, CSS and Javascript.